Images Like: API Documentation¶

 Return the ROI covering the entire image.

-Source code in ngio/images/_abstract_image.py
+Source code in src/ngio/images/_abstract_image.py

 build_image_roi_table